vendasta/api-gateway-docs/docs/Guides/Automate/WebhookAction.md

 ## Step 2: Setup your handler

-On a webserver that you control you will want to setup an HTTP request handler that accepts POST requests.
+On a webserver that you control you will want to set up an HTTP request handler that accepts POST requests.

 ### Step 2.1: Verify the request